danielvik/arc_rtpred/README.md

 - LogD calculcations for the range pH 0.5-7.4
 - Molecular Graph Convolutions

-Features are calculcated using DeepChem module, except for LogD which was done with Chemaxons cxcalc commandline tool.
+Features are calculcated using DeepChem module (https://deepchem.io/), except for LogD which was done with Chemaxons cxcalc commandline tool (https://docs.chemaxon.com/display/docs/cxcalc-command-line-tool.md).

 Data splits and features are saved locally, and used the train a set of models: